chkrsk/BankSystemSQL/README.md

 # Bank menagment system

-This project simulates how a library operates.
+This project simulates bank operates.

 ## Technologies
 Project is created with: